junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Socket binding #XBIND
 =====================

-The ``#XBIND`` command allows to bind a socket with a local port.
+The ``#XBIND`` command allows you to bind a socket with a local port.

-This command is for TCP Server role, or UDP Server/Client role.
+This command can be used with TCP servers and UDP clients and servers.

 Set command
 -----------

-The set command allows to bind a socket with a local port.
+The set command allows you to bind a socket with a local port.

 Syntax
 ~~~~~~